Dr. Judith H. Ambrus passed away on Friday, December 27, 2019. She was an accomplished civil servant and a loving mother and grandmother.

 "ALWAYS IN OUR HEART"

-To plant a tree in memory of Judith Heinz Ambrus, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Judith Heinz Ambrus, please visit our floral store.